 How to perform a P5 Impact analysis?

-According to Standard P5 (2014), there are several ways of performing a P5 impact analysis.
-The development of a risk register using each element as a category is the simplest.
+According to Standard P5 (2014), there are several ways for performing a P5 impact analysis.
+The development of a risk register, using each element as a category, is the simplest.
 The most effective way is to use a scoring system.
 When using a scoring system, each deliverable and project process scores on each P5 element based on a positive / neutral / negative scale, ranging from neutral (0), high (+ 3) , Medium (+ or -2), and low (-3).
-The lowest value is equal to the lowest impact (-3 for example, it is the best possible score).
+The lowest value is equal to the lowest impact (-3 for example, is the best possible score).

 Impact analysis P5 provides key information on where problem areas are from the perspective of sustainability.